-Considerable care has been taken in the design of the AD9985's clock generation circuit to minimize jitter.
-As indicated in Figure 7, the clock jitter of the AD9985 is less than 5% of the total pixel time in all operating modes, making the reduction in the valid sampling time due to jitter negligible.
+Considerable care has been taken in the design of the AD9883A's clock generation circuit to minimize jitter.
+As indicated in Figure 5, the clock jitter of the AD9883A is less than 5% of the total pixel time in all operating modes, making the reduction in the valid sampling time due to jitter negligible.

-Figure 7.
+Figure 5.
 Pixel Clock Jitter vs. Frequency

-The PLL characteristics are determined by the loop filter design, by the PLL charge pump current, and by the VCO range setting.
-The loop filter design is illustrated in Figure 8.
-Recommended settings of VCO range and charge pump current for VESA standard display modes are listed in Table 9.
+The PLL characteristics are determined by the loop filter design, by the PLL Charge Pump Current, and by the VCO range setting.
+The loop filter design is illustrated in Figure 6.
+Recommended settings of VCO range and charge pump current for VESA standard display modes are listed in Table V.

-Figure 8.
+Figure 6.
 PLL Loop Filter Detail

-Four programmable registers are provided to optimize the performance of the PLL:
+Four programmable registers are provided to optimize the performance of the PLL.
+These registers are:

 - 1. The 12-Bit Divisor Register.
 The input Hsync frequencies range from 15 kHz to 110 kHz.
 The PLL multiplies the frequency of the Hsync signal, producing pixel clock frequencies in the range of 12 MHz to 110 MHz.
-The Divisor register controls the exact multiplication factor.
+The Divisor Register controls the exact multiplication factor.
 This register may be set to any value between 221 and 4095.
-(The divide ratio that is actually used is the programmed divide ratio plus one.) - 2.
-The 2-Bit VCO Range Register.
-To improve the noise performance of the AD9985, the VCO operating frequency range is divided into three overlapping regions.
-The VCO range register sets this operating range.
-Table 6 lists the frequency ranges for the lowest and highest regions.
+(The divide ratio that is actually used is the programmed divide ratio plus one.) - The 2-Bit VCO Range Register.
+To improve the noise performance of the AD9883A, the VCO operating frequency range is divided into three overlapping regions.
+The VCO Range Register sets this operating range.
+The frequency ranges for the lowest and highest regions are shown in Table II.